-If the tenant doesn’t vacate the property or disputes your lease agreement, you will have no choice but to seek legal assistance in proceeding with the eviction order.
+If the tenant fails to vacate the property or disputes your lease agreement, you will have no choice but to seek legal assistance in proceeding with eviction proceedings.

-Note that the sheriff of the court is the only individual that may manage the eviction of the unlawful occupant.
-The court will explain the conditions regarding eviction, demolition or removal and the sheriff must be present during the process.
+Note that the sheriff of the court is the only individual that may physically manage the eviction of the unlawful occupant.
+The court will explain the conditions regarding eviction, demolition or removal, and the sheriff must be present during the process.

 Keep the Timeline in Mind